mr-kotresh-gb/Meals-App/README.md

 # Meals App

-An app that allows users to search for a meal and get the recipe for that meal.[click here to view the app](https://mr-kotresh-gb.github.io/Meals-app/)
+An app that allows users to search for a meal and get the recipe for that meal.
+[Demo](https://mr-kotresh-gb.github.io/Meals-app/)

 ## App Interface